Matusson/UCloth/Documentation/Issues.md

 - Currently, the simulation mesh is directly coupled to the render mesh.
 Use tessellation for smoother meshes.
 For more flexibility, you would need to implement a retargeting system to decouple these two.
 - Currently, the pinning system is always active.
 Giving the option to disable pins when the pinning gameobject is disabled could add some extra flexibility to the simulation.
 - Primitive collision with spheres, capsules, and boxes is available.
 Technically, SDF collision should also be possible.

+Other limitations, issues, and potential improvement areas are marked with // TODO and // NOTE in code.